leta91/hamlet/README.md

 - [x] add content from `front-page.php` into `header.php` and `footer.php`
 - [x] the cut content in `front-page.php` is replaced by the functions `get_header();` and `get_footer();`so WP loads the 2 parts of the website dynamically
 - [x] add page title to load dynamically with function `hamlet_theme_support` in `functions.php`
+- [x] create WP loop in `front-page.php`and it will display the content of the only page created up to this point that is *"Home Sweet Home"* that I set to be the homepage